Masala Herb

 • Cut the fruit into thicker slices.
 Not too thick and not too thin.
 Somewhere in between.

-• Mix the marination ingredients together including the turmeric, chili, salt, black pepper and lime juice.
+• Mix the marination ingredients together including the turmeric, cayenne pepper, salt, black pepper and lime juice.

 • Pour the marination over the breadfruit in an extra large bowl and mix it all well together.
 No liquid residue will be left.